 Deciding on a breast reduction procedure

-You’ll have an initial consultation with a surgeon to talk about what you’re hoping to gain from surgery.
-Your surgeon will go through exactly what to expect, including the benefits and possible risks.
-They’ll talk to you about the different options available.
+You will meet a surgeon and talk about why you want to change how your breasts look (an 'initial consultation'). risks.
+They will explain what will happen, and the good and bad things about surgery.
+They’ll talk to you about all the different options available.
 If your breasts are drooping rather than being particularly large, a breast uplift may be an alternative you can consider.

 Your surgeon will want to do a physical examination and assess whether you’re suitable for surgery.
 They may ask to take some photos of your breasts for your records.
 You’ll be asked if you would like a chaperone before any physical examination.
 Depending on your age, you may be advised to have a mammogram to check for any signs of breast cancer before going ahead with surgery.